 100. How will increased finances make your love story brighter?

 Money can make or break a relationship.
-This question is all about dreaming big together, creating a shared financial vision, and finding areas of agreement in regards to money.
+This question is all about dreaming big together, creating a shared financial vision, and finding areas of agreement in regard to money.

 101. Do you believe financial teamwork is a better predictor of success than an elaborate financial plan?
 Why or why not?